FelixOnline/v2/content/articles/2015-6-18-its-all-about-that-rex-no-pteranodon.md

 subtitle: >
   Ellen Mathieson takes a trip to the re-opening of Jurassic Park
 date: "2015-06-18 20:16:46 +0100"

 # Attributes from Felix Online V1
 id: "5632"
 old_path: /film/5632/its-all-about-that-rex-no-pteranodon
 aliases:
  - /film/5632/its-all-about-that-rex-no-pteranodon
+imported: true
+comments:
+ - I know this if off topic but Im looking into starting my own weblog and was curious what all is needed to get set up Im assuming having a blog like yours would cost a pretty penny Im not very web savvy so Im not 100 sure Any tips or advice would be greatly appreciated Appreciate itdiscount vouchers ugg boots sale uk x2 httpwwwessenceofedencoukukdiscountvouchersuggbootssaleukx23872htmlWow such a good websitesnba 2k16 mtdb draft httpforumscozycotcomforumbeautyforummakeup4475035whoelsedesirestolearnaboutnba2k16mtcoinsMerely desired to say Now i am delighted I stumbled onto your webpagenba 2k17 httpblogtianyacnpost72498181175955941shtml

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - jyg11

+# Homepage control params
 headline: true
 featured: true